Hey ladies! How have you been? I know I haven’t uploaded in awhile but that’s because of a huge secret I’ve been keeping for some time!

 Just make sure that your audience on Instagram is similar to your Blog audience or otherwise the results may lead to the wrong conclusions.

 I hope you have found this podcast useful in figuring out what your audience wants to read about.

-And again, If you want to know exactly how I grew my blog to 6 figures then join my all new masterclass: 6 Figure Blogging secrets in the show notes below!
+And again, If you want to know exactly how I grew my blog to 6 figures then join my all new masterclass: The Blog Monetization Method Masterclass in the show notes below!

 Have a beautiful day!

 - How to Write the Most Perfect Blog About Me Page

 - Creative Mom Blog Post Ideas to Get You Motivated to Write

 - Strategies to Increase Blog Traffic

 - Why I Ditched GA4 for Fathom Analytics: A Simple Blogger’s Perspective